Weak Random Periodic Solutions of Random Dynamical Systems: Examples

 \end{exa}

-\begin{rem} Denote by $P'$ the probability measure on ${\cal B}(\Omega')$ which is induced by $P$ and the equivalence relation $\sim$.
-By Proposition \ref{wiener} given below, we know that $(\Omega',{\cal B}(\Omega'),P')$ is isomorphic (mod 0) to $[0,1]$ with Lebesgue measure.
-Hence there are various choices of the random period $T'$ in Example \ref{EK}.
-Therefore, Example \ref{EK} implies that the weak random periodic solution of a random dynamical system is not necessary to be a random periodic solution defined as in \cite{FZ,ZZ2}. \end{rem}
+\begin{rem} By Proposition \ref{wiener}, we know that there are different choices of the random period map $T'$.
+Hence, Example \ref{EK} implies that the weak random periodic solution of a random dynamical system is not necessary to be a random periodic solution defined as in \cite{FZ,ZZ2}. \end{rem}

-To the best of our knowledge, the following proposition is a novel result in probability theory, which has independent interest.